NetGakarot/NetGakarot/README.md

 ## 📂 Public Work

-- Public findings, protocol reviews and disclosures-----> [Gakarot-Labs](https://github.com/Gakarot-Labs/Audit-Work)
+- Public findings, protocol reviews and disclosures: [Gakarot-Labs](https://github.com/Gakarot-Labs/Audit-Work)
 - This repository contains only work that can be publicly shared.
-- NDA engagements, private audits and confidential disclosures are intentionally excluded.
+- NDA engagements, private audits and confidential disclosures cannot be shared publicly and are therefore excluded.
 ## Open Source Contributions

 ### Soulbound Security – SBF Protocol